GHarding95/Employee-Rating-App/README.md

 # Employee Rating App
- Search App used to filter a list of people by name or email address and apply an employee rating of 1 - 10, data can then be exported to JSON file.
+ Search App created with React JS, Typescript and Redux, used to filter a list of people by name or email address and apply an employee rating of 1 - 10, data can then be exported to JSON file.

 ## Tech Stack